giodueck/factorio-computing/horizon/doc/machine-language.md

 Arg1: Always a register
 Arg2: Register or imm8, depending on flag in opcode byte

 The largest bit in the instruction byte denotes the type of Arg.
-2, 0: Reg., 1: Imm8.
+2: 0: Reg., 1: Imm8.
+For instructions with 1 argument (e.g. conditions, memory and stack) the flag denotes the type of Arg.
+1: 0: Reg., 1: Imm16.

 Immediate values must be added using ALU operations, as only the second argument can ever be an immediate.
 To facilitate introducing larger immediates, ALU operations to concatenate values exist.
 Assembly language could make use of these instructions to abstract away MOVing larger immediates into registers, as MOV itself will be an abstraction built on ALU operations.

 Instructions with an asterisk (*) are not basic and may only be included in second iterations.

+## Clock stages
+1. Load instruction
+2. Load registers
+3. Save operation result
+4. Instruction over

 ## Registers
 Numbered 0x0 to 0xf: